-Research and development expenses consist primarily of personnel-related costs for our technology departments, software licensing costs, professional fees, and impairment of certain capitalized software development costs.
-Personnel-related costs include salaries, benefits, bonuses, taxes, stock-based compensation, and travel.
+Research and development expenses consist primarily of personnel-related costs for our technology departments, software licensing costs, impairment of certain capitalized software development costs, and professional fees.
+Personnel-related costs include salaries, stock-based compensation, benefits, taxes, bonuses, and travel.
 We capitalize certain software development costs that are attributable to developing new features and adding incremental functionality to our platform or infrastructure.
 Costs incurred during the preliminary project stage and post-implementation operation stage are expensed as incurred in research and development expenses.
 In addition, impairment of in-progress software projects for which completion is subsequently determined not to be probable is recorded in research and development expenses.